Financial-Times/origami/components/o-quote/MIGRATION.md

 -    </cite>
 -</blockquote>

-+<blockquote class="o3-editorial-typography-pullquote" >
++<blockquote class="o3-editorial-typography-blockquote" >
 +    <p>
 +        The prize for this century’s worst technology product probably belongs to Google Glass, a pair of spectacles with an inbuilt camera and a tiny lens on which you could browse the internet.
 Suddenly you could film everybody you met, or silently ignore them and read Wikipedia.
 +    </p>
 +    <cite>
-+        <span class="o3-editorial-typography-pullquote__author">Henry Mance</span>
++        <span class="o3-editorial-typography-blockquote__author">Henry Mance</span>
-+        <span class="o3-editorial-typography-pullquote__source">Financial Times</span>
++        <span class="o3-editorial-typography-blockquote__source">Financial Times</span>
 +    </cite>
 +</blockquote>
 ```

 ##### oQuoteEditorial

 This mixin was used to include all o-quote editorial CSS under custom css classes.
 There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use `o3-editorial-typography-pullquote` class to achieve the same effect on your markup.
+You can use `o3-editorial-typography-blockquote` class to achieve the same effect on your markup.

 ##### oQuoteEditorialCite

 This mixin was used to include all o-quote editorial cite CSS under custom css classes.
 There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use combination of `o3-editorial-typography-pullquote__source` and `o3-editorial-typography-pullquote__author` class to achieve the same effect on your markup.
+You can use combination of `o3-editorial-typography-blockquote__source` and `o3-editorial-typography-blockquote__author` class to achieve the same effect on your markup.

 ##### oQuoteEditorialCiteSource

 This mixin was used to include all o-quote editorial cite source CSS under custom css classes.
 There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use `o3-editorial-typography-pullquote__source` class to achieve the same effect on your markup.
+You can use `o3-editorial-typography-blockquote__source` class to achieve the same effect on your markup.

 ##### oQuoteEditorialCiteAuthor

 This mixin was used to include all o-quote editorial cite author CSS under custom css classes.
 There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use `o3-editorial-typography-pullquote__author` class to achieve the same effect on your markup.
+You can use `o3-editorial-typography-blockquote__author` class to achieve the same effect on your markup.

 ##### oQuoteStandard

 This mixin was used to include all o-quote standard CSS under custom css classes.
-There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use `o3-editorial-typography-blockquote` class to achieve the same effect on your markup.
+There is no direct replacement for this mixin and get in touch with our team if you need help with it.

 ##### oQuoteStandardCite

 This mixin was used to include all o-quote standard cite CSS under custom css classes.
-There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use combination of `o3-editorial-typography-blockquote__source` and `o3-editorial-typography-blockquote__author` class to achieve the same effect on your markup.
+There is no direct replacement for this mixin and get in touch with our team if you need help with it.

 ##### oQuoteStandardCiteSource

 This mixin was used to include all o-quote standard cite source CSS under custom css classes.
-There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use `o3-editorial-typography-blockquote__source` class to achieve the same effect on your markup.
+There is no direct replacement for this mixin and get in touch with our team if you need help with it.

 ##### oQuoteStandardCiteAuthor

 This mixin was used to include all o-quote standard cite author CSS under custom css classes.
-There is no direct replacement for this mixin in `o3-editorial-typography`.
-You can use `o3-editorial-typography-blockquote__author` class to achieve the same effect on your markup.
+There is no direct replacement for this mixin and get in touch with our team if you need help with it.

 #### Variables